 Many years from now, Saturday, June 28, 2014, could be remembered as a critical day in Miami Heat history.
-It marks the day when the remodeling of Pat Riley’s two-time championship-winning creation received a major boost, when guard Dwyane Wade and forwards Chris Bosh and Udonis Haslem declared their intentions to join LeBron James and Chris Andersen in opting out of their contracts.
+It marks the day when guard Dwyane Wade and forwards Chris Bosh and Udonis Haslem declared their intentions to join LeBron James and Chris Andersen in opting out of their contracts.
+It could ultimately mark the day in which the destruction of the Big Three era was initiated in earnest, or the day in which the remodeling of Pat Riley’s two-time championship-winning creation received a major boost.

 Agent Henry Thomas, who represents all three players, has reportedly informed Heat president Pat Riley of their choices.
 Wade will exercise his Early Termination Option for the remaining two years and $41.8 million on his contract, Bosh will do the same for the two years and $42.7 million remaining on his contract, and Haslem will not exercise his player option for the lone season remaining on his $4.6 million contract.